ON THE RESILIENCY OF THE COCKROACH: Joe Biel’s Autism & The Re:Spectrum of Human Emotions

 A few years after we were divorced, my ex began to publicly vilify me, calling me “emotionally abusive” in our relationship.
 Immediately, my reaction was to say “No, I wasn’t!
 That wasn’t my goal at all!
 I never meant to hurt anybody!
 I was trying to maintain my backbone and identity in a relationship that really felt like it was overwriting my reality!”
 But I came to understand that intentions were not what mattered as much as impact.

 I looked up “abuse” and found: “to treat a person with callous indifference or pleasure in causing pain and suffering, especially regularly or repeatedly.”
 Before I understood the emotional needs of others, I was repeatedly insensitive and callous towards their feelings, hurting people that felt close to me in deep, fundamental ways.
 I took no pleasure in this.
 I was confused each time that it happened and ultimately it hurt me too; I cared about these people and wanted emotional proximity with them but had no understanding of how to achieve that.
 Still, my actions hurt them.
-I emotionally abused people that I care about.
+I emotionally abused people that I care about through being neglectful of their feelings.
 Taking responsibility for the impact of my actions was the first step towards moving on.
 I focused on learning how to prevent it from continuing.

 During our marriage, I didn’t have any perspective.
 I believed in a black and white truth about every situation.
 Still, as I learned about them, I believed that Wrekk’s emotions were real.
 I didn’t want to hurt people.
 So I took responsibility for my actions.
 I checked myself into therapy.
 Slowly, my therapist could get through to me that there isn’t one truth, but rather each person has a different perspective on the same events and has emotions about it.
 I learned that my reality does not preclude other people from having different perspectives.